 For more information on how to properly take advantage of Excel, view our course offerings here.

 An Excel formula is an expression that returns a result usually based on other data in your spreadsheet.
 Excel formulas save you time and effort.

-When you enter a formula into Excel you have to let Excel know that it is a formula and that it needs to do something.
-The way to do this is to put an = sign in the cell first, nothing will happen with it otherwise!
+When you enter a formula in Excel, you have to let Excel know that it is a formula and that it needs to do something.
+The way to do this is to select a cell and put an = sign in it first.
+Nothing will happen with it otherwise!

-To perform a calculation you need to enter each figure into it’s own cell and then have a cell with the calculation in.
+To perform a calculation, you need to enter each figure into its own cell and then have a select cell with the calculation in.

 E.g. 5 + 6

 Select cell B2, enter 5 , select cell B3 and enter 6.

 In cell B4 you can enter the calculation =B2+B3